 It’s time to get creative!
 Now you want to determine what the campaign content will look like.

 Your content should stay consistent with your overarching brand.
 Every campaign should be an offshoot of the parent brand, which will create an interwoven marketing network that encompasses the total brand.
-Basically, you want your marketing campaign to be from and of your brand.
+Basically, you want your campaign to be from and of your brand.

 Designing and building content is the most in-depth step.
 You’ll need to think of all of the design elements from content form (images, video, written) to color scheme to written copy.
 Learn how to generate leads with gorgeously designed campaigns with our free educational marketing resources here.